 IHS recognizes the global impact of cities, as well as the importance of sustainable development.
 In line with the mission statement, "Making cities work", IHS develops human and institutional capacities to reduce poverty and improve the standard of living in cities.
 Our research, educational programmes and advisory services provide valuable assistance in tackling the multi-faceted challenge of urbanization.

 In over 55 years of activity, more than 8,500 professionals from 140 countries have received training at IHS.
 The IHS alumni are active urban experts, ranging from architects, social scientists, economists, to public administration workers, civil servants, and government officials.

 65 years and counting

-This year, we celebrate 60 years of activity.
+In 2018, we celebrated 60 years of activity.
 During these decades, IHS has contributed to sustainable urban development globally through its projects and programmes, while building a strong network of partners and over 10000 alumni worldwide.
 In November 2018, we celebrated our anniversary by organising the "Empowering Cities and Citizens" conference in Rotterdam.
 In 2023, at the 65-year mark, we will organise a one-day event to reflect on our impact and look further into the future.